-39.1 Each Board Member elected under these Rules shall be elected for a fixed term of office expiring at the conclusion of an annual general meeting (a "fixed term").
-The fixed term shall be for a term of three annual general meetings, unless the Board has set a lower number of annual general meetings for the relevant Board Member on their election or nomination.
-No fixed term shall be set which would cause the relevant Board Member to serve beyond their ninth consecutive annual general meeting.

-- 39.2 At every annual general meeting each Board Member who has served their fixed term shall retire from office.
-Any Board Member who retires from office at an annual general meeting under this Rule 39.2 shall be eligible for re-election subject to the following: - 39.2.1 where any Board Member retiring under this Rule 39.2 has only served one fixed term, that Board Member can stand for re-election without being nominated: - 39.2.2 where any Board Member retiring under this Rule 39.2 has served two fixed terms, that Board Member shall be eligible for re-election for one further fixed term, but only with the prior approval of the Parent; and - 39.2.3 where any Board Member has nine years' service on the Board, that Board Member shall automatically retire at the end of their ninth year, regardless of whether this date is the date of an annual general meeting, and shall not be eligible for re-election. - 39.3 Board Members must also retire if they have been co-opted onto the Board under Rule 42.1 or have filled casual vacancies under Rule 41. - 39.4 If a Board Member leaves the Board for any reason other than by virtue of Rule 39.2, that Board Member will not be eligible to stand for re-election or to be coopted on to the Board until the expiry of five years following the date on which they let the Board. - Other than the Parent Appointee (if appointed) no Board Member shall serve more than nine years' service in total on the Board, whether continuously or in aggregate. - 39.6 If a Board Member retires from the Board in terms of these Rules and stands for reelection, subject to Rule 39.4, any time previously served on the Board shall count towards their period of service for the purposes of Rule 39.5. - 39.7 The other terms of this Rule 39 shall not apply to the Parent Appointee (if appointed) who shall not be required to retire at any annual general meeting. - 40.1 If, at the annual general meeting the number of Members standing for election is less than or equal to the number of vacant places, the Chairperson will declare them elected without a vote.
-If there are more Members standing for election than there are vacant places, those present at the general meeting or those exercising a postal vote in accordance with Rule 27.6 will elect Members onto the Board, in accordance with Rule 29.2.
-Each Member present or who has appointed a representative will have one vote for each place to be filled on the Board.
-A Member must not give more than one vote to any one candidate. - The Association will post or send by fax or email intimation of the intended date of the annual general meeting and information on the nomination procedure to each Member at the address, fax number or email address given in the Register of Members of the Association not less than 28 days before the date of the meeting.
-Nominations for election to the Board must be in writing and in the form specified by the Association and must give the full name, address and occupation of the
+- 39.1 Each Board Member appointed under these Rules shall be appointed for a fixed term of office expiring at the conclusion of three years (a "fixed term"), unless the Board has set a lower number of years for the relevant Board Member on their appointment.
+No fixed term shall be set which would cause the relevant Board Member to serve for more than a period of nine years (whether continuous or in aggregate), unless otherwise approved by the Parent in accordance with Rule 39.5. - 39.2 Each Board Member who has served their fixed term shall retire from office at the Board Meeting held immediately after expiry of their fixed term.
+Any Board Member who retires from office under this Rule 39.2 shall be eligible for re-appointment subject to the following: - 39.2.1 where any Board Member retiring under this Rule 39.2 has only served one fixed term, that Board Member can be re-appointed by the Board; - 39.2.2 where any Board Member retiring under this Rule 39.2 has served two fixed terms, that Board Member shall be eligible for re-appointment for one further fixed term, but only with the prior approval of the Parent; and - 39.2.3 where any Board Member has nine years' service on the Board, that Board Member shall automatically retire at the end of their ninth year and shall not be eligible for re-appointment, unless otherwise approved by the Parent in accordance with Rule 39.5. - 39.3 Board Members must also retire if they have been co-opted onto the Board under Rule 42.1. - 39.4 If a Board Member leaves the Board for any reason other than by virtue of Rule 39.2, that Board Member will not be eligible for re-appointment or to be co-opted on to the Board until the expiry of five years following the date on which they left the Board, unless otherwise approved by the Parent. - 39.5 Other than the Parent Appointee (if appointed) no Board Member shall serve more than nine years' service in total on the Board, whether continuously or in aggregate, unless otherwise approved by the Parent.
+The Parent shall be entitled to approve a longer fixed term for any Board Member following the expiry of nine years' service where the Parent is satisfied that a Board Member is able to demonstrate his/her continued effectiveness as a Board Member.
+Where the Parent approves the reappointment of a Board Member in terms of this Rule 39.5, the Parent shall review that Board Member's appointment on an annual basis. - 39.6 If a Board Member retires from the Board in terms of these Rules and is re-appointed, subject to Rule 39.4, any time previously served on the Board shall count towards their period of service for the purposes of Rule 39.5. - 39.7 The other terms of this Rule 39 shall not apply to the Parent Appointee (if appointed) who shall not be required to retire at any Board Meeting. - 40.1 The Board shall determine the appointment process for Board Members from time to time, subject to the approval of the Parent.